Credit Card Icon

 Additionally, sufficient corneal thickness is necessary to safely create the flap and reshape the cornea.
 If you have excessively thin corneas, you may not be a suitable candidate.

-Your overall eye health matters too.
-Candidates should not have significant eye diseases, such as keratoconus or severe dry eye, which could complicate the procedure.
-Conditions like glaucoma and cataracts can also affect your eligibility.
+Your medical history matters too.
+Candidates should not have conditions that could complicate the procedure, such as keratoconus or severe dry eye.
+Conditions like glaucoma can also affect your eligibility.

-When it comes to astigmatism, LASIK for astigmatism can effectively treat mild to moderate cases.
-However, if you have very high levels of astigmatism, considering LASIK for astigmatism may be necessary along with alternative treatments.
+When it comes to astigmatism, LASIK for astigmatism can effectively treat moderate cases.
+However, if you have very high levels of astigmatism, considering toric lenses for astigmatism may be necessary along with alternative treatments.

-A thorough assessment by a skilled eye surgeon is essential to determine your personal eligibility for the procedure.
-Recent advancements in laser eye surgery technology have significantly improved outcomes, with approximately 90% of individuals achieving 20/20 vision and 50% attaining even better vision.
+A consultation is essential to determine your personal eligibility for the procedure.
+Studies have significantly improved outcomes, with approximately 90% of individuals achieving 20/20 vision and 50% attaining even better vision.

-It’s common to feel concerned about potential side effects, such as dry eye symptoms.
+It’s common to feel concerned about potential side effects, such as visual disturbances.
 In fact, roughly 95% of individuals undergoing the procedure report experiencing these symptoms, which highlights the importance of comprehensive pre-surgical evaluations.
-We are here to help you through this process and ensure you have the best possible outcome.
+We are here to help you through this process and ensure you have the information needed to be a suitable candidate for LASIK.

 Outline Recovery and Expected Outcomes After LASIK